sudheerj/javascript-interview-questions/README.md

      }
      ```
      The output of the above for loops is 4 4 4 4 and 0 1 2 3
-     **Explanation:** Due to event loop of javascript, the `setTimeout` callback function is called after the loop has been executed.
+     **Explanation:** Due to event queue/loop of javascript, the `setTimeout` callback function is called after the loop has been executed.
 Since the variable i is declared with `var` keyword it became a global variable and the value was equal to 4 using iteration when the time setTimeout function is invoked.
 Hence, the output of the first loop is `4 4 4 4`.
 Whereas in the second loop, the variable i is declared as `let` keyword it became a block scoped variable and it holds a new value(0, 1 ,2 3) for each iteration.
 Hence, the output of the first loop is `0 1 2 3`.

      **[⬆ Back to Top](#table-of-contents)**